CodeCommission/subkit/README.md

 * Easy to use and production ready
 * Lightweight and designed to being customizable
 * GraphQL-Schema definition with IDL
-* Full ES6 / ES7 support via Babel
+* Best bits of ES6 and ES7 supported
 * HTTP based GraphQL-Subscriptions
 * Mocked data responses
 * Authentication via JWT